-The pre-authentication configuration is defined in \$OPENNMS_HOME/jetty-webapps/opennms/WEB-INF/spring-security.d/header-preauth.xml.
-This file is automatically included in the Spring Security context, but is not enabled by default.
+The pre-authentication configuration is defined in \$OPENNMS_HOME/jetty-webapps/opennms/WEB-INF/spring-security.d/header-preauth.xml.This file is automatically included in the Spring Security

 DO NOT configure OpenNMS Meridian in this manner unless you are certain the web UI is only accessible to the proxy and not to end-users.
 Otherwise, malicious attackers can craft queries that include the pre-authentication header and get full control of the web UI and ReST APIs.